gmyoungblood-parc/docker-alpine-ardupilot/README.md

 ArduPilot is set to run in ArduPlane using JSBsim for flight dynamics.

 This container is currently 1.19 GB in size (stripped down from 1.95 GB) when built locally and squashed (e.g., `docker-alpine-ardupilot$ build --squash -t ardupilot-contained .`).
-It is listed on [Docker Hub](https://hub.docker.com/r/gmyoungbloodparc/ardupilot-sitl/) as `gmyoungblood/ardupilot-sitl` and weighs in at 1.5 GB.
-ArduPilot and JSBsim comprise ~360 MB, supporting (mostly python) /usr/lib libraries consume ~400 MB of which scipy, MAVproxy, and pymavlink take over half, and in /usr/libexec gcc and git (required) take up ~100 MB.
+It is listed on [Docker Hub](https://hub.docker.com/r/gmyoungbloodparc/ardupilot-sitl/) as `gmyoungblood/ardupilot-sitl` and weighs in, sadly due to caching, still at 1.95 GB.
+So, if you need a smaller version then build it locally.

+The details:  ArduPilot and JSBsim comprise ~360 MB, supporting (mostly python) /usr/lib libraries consume ~400 MB of which scipy, MAVproxy, and pymavlink take over half, and in /usr/libexec gcc and git (required) take up ~100 MB.

 ### ArduPilot sim_vehicle.py